burkeholland/deno-first-look/lessons/deploying/deploy.md

 > Make sure you are on the "deploy-container" branch before continuing.

-Now that we've pushed the image to Dockerhub, we can pull it in from a cloud hosting provider.
+Now that we've pushed the image to Docker hub, we can pull it in from a cloud hosting provider.
 Nearly all providers support containers.
 For the purposes of this section, we'll be using Azure.

 ## Creating the site